 Dallas County, TX Foreclosures (2026)

-Dallas County currently has 127 active foreclosure properties across 20 cities going into auction on 07/07/2026.
-The highest concentration of listings is in Dallas, Mesquite, and Garland.
-All properties are sourced from county courthouse public records and updated weekly ahead of the first Tuesday auction.
+Dallas County currently has 323 active foreclosure properties going into auction on 09/01/2026.
+All properties are sourced from county courthouse public records and updated daily ahead of the first Tuesday auction.
 Dallas County foreclosure auctions are held at North Side of the George Allen Courts Building facing 600 Commerce Street.

 Auction Location: North Side of the George Allen Courts Building facing 600 Commerce Street